HAMeteo/HAMeteo.github.io/README.md

 # HAMeteo
-The meteo website of HAM.
+This is a meteo website of HAM.